garu/Data-Printer/README.md

 spot issues with your data like leaks without having to know a lot about internal data structures or install heavy-weight tools like Devel::Gladiator.

-* output to many different targets like files, variables or open handles (defaults to STDERR)

-* keep your customized settings on a `.dataprinter` file that allows _different options per module_ being analyzed!
+* keep your custom settings on a `.dataprinter` file that allows _different options per module_ being analyzed!
+You may also create a custom profile class with your preferences and filters and upload it to CPAN.

+* output to many different targets like files, variables or open handles (defaults to STDERR).
+You can send your dumps to the screen or anywhere else, and customize this setting on a per-project or even per-module basis, like print everything from Some::Module to a debug.log file with extra info, and everything else to STDERR.

+* *Easy to learn, easy to master*.
+Seriously, what you already know cover about 90% of all use cases.

+* Works on *Perl 5.8 and later* Because you can't control where you debug, we try our best to be compatible with all versions of Perl 5.

 * Best of all? *No non-core dependencies*, Zero.
 Nada. so don't worry about adding extra weight to your project, as Data::Printer can be easily